Pergo01/IoTail/README.md

 1. Install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/).
 2. Clone this repository.
 3. Navigate to the project directory.
-4. Go to the [Thingspeak](https://thingspeak.mathworks.com/) website, create an account or log in, create a new channel and note the write and read API keys of the channel from the "API Keys" section.
+4. Go to the [Thingspeak](https://thingspeak.mathworks.com/) website, create an account or log in, create a new channel and then note the channel ID and the write and read API keys of the channel, from the "API Keys" section.
 4. Create the file `settings.json` with the following structure (do not change catalog url) and put it inside the root directory:
     ```json
     {
         "catalog_url": "http://catalog:8080",
+        "channel_id": 1234567,
         "thingspeak_write_api_key": "your_channel_write_api_key",
         "thingspeak_read_api_key": "your_channel_read_api_key"
     }